TosbackCgusBridge-Bot/CGUs-versions/Marriott/Privacy Policy.md

     *   If you are an employee or contractor of a company that participates in Marriott's eFolio Program and you use the corporate credit card that is provided to you by your employer to pay for your hotel expenses (hotel folio) at a Marriott participating property, an extract of your hotel folio detailing the goods and services provided to you during your hotel stay (as an individual traveler, or as part of a group, meeting or event) will be transferred electronically to the credit card company or its agents, who will in turn, forward that extract to your employer to facilitate the processing and tracking of the travel related expenses of their employees.
 Once Marriott transfers this information, our Privacy Statement will no longer apply and the handling of your personal information will be subject to the privacy policies of your employer, the relevant credit card network operator, the relevant card issuer and/or their respective subcontractors.
     *   Your Marriott or Ritz-Carlton Rewards number, as entered on your reservation, acts as an eFolio identifier, allowing the transmission of your bill to your email address.
 If your Marriott or Ritz-Carlton Rewards number is applied to another person's room reservation, or if you make a reservation for another person and provide your email address for that reservation, that person's bill will be transmitted to your email address as well.
 It is your responsibility to inform that person that their bill will be emailed to you when your Marriott or Ritz-Carlton Rewards number or email address is attached to his/her reservation unless he/she makes alternative arrangements with a front desk associate during the stay.
 *   **Marriott Rewards Information**
-    *   We will only disclose member and customer information within the Marriott Group, to person(s) authorized by you, to Marriott’s Authorized Licensees or to other third parties as set out in this statement.
+    *   We will only disclose member and customer information within the Marriott Group, to person(s) authorized by you, to Marriott?s Authorized Licensees or to other third parties as set out in this statement.
 *   **Marriott and Ritz-Carlton Real Estate**
     *   Ritz-Carlton is pleased to present luxury residences in various locations.
 In addition, we also offer fractional ownership interests in a variety of resorts.
-As set out in this Privacy Statement, Marriott and its Authorized Licensees may use customer’s personal information for the purpose of marketing Marriott and Ritz-Carlton’s luxury residences and fractional ownership interests.
+As set out in this Privacy Statement, Marriott and its Authorized Licensees may use customer?s personal information for the purpose of marketing Marriott and Ritz-Carlton?s luxury residences and fractional ownership interests.
 If you decide to purchase either a residence or fractional ownership interest, you will be provided a specific disclosure around the personal information required to complete the transaction and the uses and protection of that information.
 *   **Authorized Licensees**
     *   Personal information may be disclosed to Authorized Licensees, including Marriott Vacations Worldwide operator of Marriott Vacation Club, for the limited purpose of marketing and operating the business that they license from Marriott or Ritz-Carlton or marketing their Marriott- or Ritz-Carlton-branded products and services or for the purpose of providing you with offers and promotions.
     *   If you connect to a separate website operated by an Authorized Licensee, including the Marriott Vacation Club, the handling of your personal information will be subject to their respective privacy policies.